Connor Wong Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.83 team ERA ranks fourth across all MLB pitching staffs.
+- The Astros' 3.85 team ERA ranks sixth across all league pitching staffs.

+- Astros pitchers combine to allow 155 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Urquidy (2-3) takes the mound for the Astros in his ninth start of the season.
-He's put together a 5.21 ERA in 38 2/3 innings pitched, with 34 strikeouts.
+- France will aim to earn his 10th victory when he makes the start for the Astros, his 18th of the season.
+He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.

-- His last appearance came out of the bullpen on Saturday when the right-hander threw two scoreless innings against the Seattle Mariners while giving up two hits.
+- In his last appearance on Saturday, the right-hander threw six innings against the Seattle Mariners, giving up two earned runs while surrendering seven hits.

-- In nine games this season, the 28-year-old has put up an ERA of 5.21, with 8.1 strikeouts per nine innings.
-Opponents are batting .273 against him.
+- In 18 games this season, the 28-year-old has put up an ERA of 2.75, with 6.7 strikeouts per nine innings.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.